The impact of the CLP Regulation on Safety Data Sheets

 MSDS-EuropeSafety Data Sheet Knowledge BaseThe impact of the CLP Regulation on safety data sheets

-With the entry into force of the CLP Regulation, the requirements for safety data sheets have changed and a new labelling scheme has replaced the former DPD/DSD system.
+With the entry into force of the CLP Regulation, the requirements for safety data sheets changed and a new labelling scheme replaced the former DPD/DSD system.
 Unlike the previous legislation, the CLP classification system uses hazard classes and two signal words – “Danger” and “Warning”.

-The legislation currently in force is Commission Regulation (EU) 2015/830, which will be replaced on 1 January 2023 by Commission Regulation (EU) 2020/878.
+The former framework for SDS content and format was Commission Regulation (EU) 2015/830, which was replaced from 1 January 2023 by Commission Regulation (EU) 2020/878.

 • Impact of legislative changes on safety data sheets